Child Safe Standards

 The 10 Child Safe Standards are:

-- Child safety is embedded in institutional leadership, governance and culture
+- Child safety is embedded in organisational leadership, governance and culture

 - Children participate in decisions affecting them and are taken seriously